excess-c64/lib1541img/README.md

 The html documentation is also installed with `make install` if it has been built before.

+## General usage

+*lib1541img* uses an object-oriented design.
+Methods of a class are prefixed with the class name, for example `FileData_appendByte()` will append a single byte to a `FileData` object.

+The handle to an object is a pointer to it, as returned by a "constructor" function.
+The default constructor for a class is called "create", e.g.
+`D64_create()` is used for creating a new `D64` object.
+All other methods will require you to pass the object pointer as the first argument.
+Every class also has a "destructor" function called "destroy", for example `D64_destroy()`, which you must call to release memory used by the object.

+Some methods take pointers to *other* objects.
+The object may or may not take ownership of the other object, here's how you can know:

+* If the parameter for the other object is declared as a `const` pointer, ownership is not taken over, so you still have to destroy the other object yourself.

+  Example: `CbmdosFile_setName()` will set a file name from a `const char *` pointer to a string you provide, but you will still own the original string afterwards.

+* If the parameter for the other object is declared as a non-`const` pointer, ownership *is* taken over, so you must not destroy the other object yourself.

+  Example: `CbmdosFs_fromImage()` will create a new `CbmdosFs` from an existing `D64` image and take ownership of that image.

+* The exception to this rule is a method that writes data *to* another object.
+In this case, the `self` pointer (the first parameter) will be `const`.
+Such a method won't take ownership of the other object.

+  Example: `ZcFileSet_saveVfs()` will store the files of a Zipcode file set into an existing `CbmdosVfs`.

+## Threading

+*lib1541im* doesn't use threads, but can be used in a threaded program if some care is taken:

+* Events work simply by direct calls, `CbmdosVfs` subscribes Events from each `CbmdosFile` and `CbmdosFs` subscribes events from `CbmdosVfs`.
+So, if you use a `CbmdosFs` in one thread, make sure you use the attached `CbmdosVfs` and its files only in the same thread.
+* A *logwriter* is set globally and will be shared by all threads.
+The default implementation does nothing, so it's inherently thread-safe.
+  `setFileLogger()` sets a logwriter that appends to an opened file handle, which *should* be thread-safe on most platforms.
+If you provide your own logwriter with `setCustomLogger()` and use *lib1541img* functions from different threads, it's your responsibility to make your logwriter thread-safe.

 ## Static linking

 If you want to link *lib1541img* statically to your program, make sure the